 Meals on game day are more vital than at any other point for an athlete.
 Consider the following to ensure you deliver optimum performance when it really matters:

 While game day meals are important, it is vital to remember that optimal nutrition is not ensured in a day.
-It requires weeks and months of eating right and eating well.
+It requires a lot of effort to manage healthy eating and eating for the event.
 Make a plan that covers meals, snacks, beverages, and desserts in the days before and after your event.

 Game days are not for experimentation.
 Do not try new diets or sports supplements prior to your event.

 Keep your meals small as you get closer to the competition and limit consumption of high-fat and high fibre foods a few hours before.